figtools/figgy.docs/docs/getting-started/basics.md

 `/app/message-fetcher` is the *twig*.

 One great thing about **twigs** is that we can look at a **twig** and know _everything_ there is to know about that service's configuration.
-This is can be very helpful when trying to answer the question `What does the message-fetcher talk to?"`.
+This is can be very helpful when trying to answer the question "What does the message-fetcher talk to?". :thinking:

 It also GREATLY simplifies IAM access control for our service. `message-fetcher` will need an IAM policy as simple as this:
 ```json